rust-lang/reference/src/expressions/array-expr.md

 An _[array](../types/array.md) expression_ can be written by enclosing zero or more comma-separated expressions of uniform type in square brackets.
-This produces and array containing each of these values in the order they are written.
+This produces an array containing each of these values in the order they are written.

 Alternatively there can be exactly two expressions inside the brackets,